143wiggle/Google-Calendar-for-VA-Learning-/level_1_basic_usage/01-create-calendar-event.md

 Link to Example

 YouTube Search Suggestions
-How to create an event in Google Calendar
+How to set birthday reminders in Google Calendar

-Setting up reminders in Google Calendar
+Sending personalized birthday messages using Google Calendar

-How to add location and description to events in Google Calendar
+Setting up all-day events in Google Calendar

-Professional calendar scheduling tips for VAs
+Managing recurring birthday events in Google Calendar

 Why This Matters
-Creating events properly is essential for keeping clients organized and informed.
-This skill helps ensure timely meetings, eliminates confusion, and shows professionalism in managing calendars for clients.
+Setting birthday reminders ensures that you don’t miss important client and team member celebrations.
+This shows attention to detail, thoughtfulness, and strong organizational skills, which builds rapport and professionalism.